A faithful linear-categorical action of the mapping class group of a surface with boundary: Introduction

 \section{Introduction}

 Two long-standing, and apparently unrelated, questions in low-dimensional topology are whether the mapping class group of a surface is linear and whether the Jones polynomial detects the unknot.
-In 2010, Kronheimer-Mrowka gave an affirmative answer to a categorified version of the second question: they showed that Khovanov homology, a categorification of the Jones polynomial, does detect the unknot~\cite{KronheimerMrowka:detect}.
+In 2010, Kronheimer-Mrowka gave an affirmative answer to a categorified version of the second question: they showed that Khovanov homology, a categorification of the Jones polynomial, does detect the unknot~\cite{KronheimerMrowka11:detect}.
 (Previously, Grigsby and Wehrli had shown that any nontrivially-colored Khovanov homology detects the unknot~\cite{GrigsbyWehrli:detects}.)
 In this paper, we give an affirmative answer to a categorified version of the first question.
-That is, while we do not know if the mapping class group of a surface (with boundary) acts faithfully on a finite-dimensional linear space, we are able to give an explicit faithful action on a finitely-generated linear (in fact, triangulated) category.\footnote{Because we do not discuss gradings in this paper, which are somewhat subtle, the categories will actually be ungraded analogues of triangulated categories.} The decategorification of this action is the standard action of the mapping class group on $H_1$; see Theorem~\ref{thm:grothendiek} in Section~\ref{sec:finite-generation}.
+That is, while we do not know if the mapping class group of a surface (with boundary) acts faithfully on a finite-dimensional linear space, we are able to give an explicit faithful action on a finitely-generated linear (in fact, triangulated) category.\footnote{Because in this paper we do not discuss gradings, which are somewhat subtle, the categories will actually be ungraded analogues of triangulated categories.
+See, e.g., \cite[Section~\ref*{LOT2:sec:algebras-gradings}]{LOT2} for more on the gradings in bordered Floer theory.} The decategorification of this action is the standard action of the mapping class group on $H_1$; see Theorem~\ref{thm:grothendiek} in Section~\ref{sec:finite-generation}.

 In more detail, the structure is as follows.
 To a surface $F$ with boundary and a marked point on each boundary component, we associate a finite-dimensional algebra $\Blg(F)$ over $\Field=\ZZ/2$.
 (There is some choice in the definition of $\Blg(F)$; see Section~\ref{sec:algebras}.)
 To a mapping class $\phi\co F\to F$, fixing the boundary, we associate a quasi-isomorphism class of finite-dimensional differential $\Blg(F)$-bimodules $\CFDAa(\phi)$.
 These have the property that